New story information has been revealed for the second season of Britannia.

 “But when the dead man wakes, two Druid brothers – Veran and Harka begin an epic battle of wills that divides the Druids and puts the prophecy in jeopardy.”

-The new episodes will premiere later this year on Sky Atlantic and TV streaming service NOW TV.
+The new episodes will premiere in the UK later this year on Sky Atlantic and TV streaming service NOW TV.